ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 blocks.
 The internal state is initialized to zero and then together with the key passed to the inner function that computes a MAC for a single block.
 After processing the first block the resulting state will be used as the starting point for the second block.
-The state will be passed on until we are out of blocks and the resulting MAC is the final state after processing the last input block.
+The state will be passed on until there are no blocks left; the resulting MAC is the final state after processing the last input block.

-An important property of this construction is that the internal state is not modified before it is returned as the MAC of the given data under the given key - this will turn out to be very useful later.
+An important property of this construction is that the internal state is not modified before it is returned as the MAC of the given message under the given key - this will turn out to be very useful later.
 The next section will take a closer look at the inner function that updates the internal state given a single 144-byte block.